 Before I publish one of my new knit or crochet patterns, it is first professionally tech edited, and then tested to make sure the final pattern is as error-free and easy to follow as possible.
 Pattern testing is done by volunteer knitters and crocheters who make an item for themselves, using their own yarn following the pattern, and provide feedback about their experience and results.
 Also, pattern testing is a lot of fun, like a knit-a-long!
 All making the same item together, chatting about the yarn and process.
 Therefore, I’m very happy you’re interested in testing.

 This page is to give you an overview of the way I handle tests.
 It includes useful information for you as a Pattern Tester.
 Please make sure you’ve read it before you apply to be part of my Testing Team.
-If you have any further questions, you’re welcome to send me a message through the contact form on this page, or ask a question in my Ravelry group.
+If you have any further questions, you’re welcome to send me a message through the contact form on this page, ask a question in my Ravelry group or on Discord.

 Sign me up as a Pattern Tester!